dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

-Extended grapheme clusters enable scalars for enclosing marks (such as `COMBINING ENCLOSING CIRCLE`, or `U+20DD`) to enclose other Unicode scalars as part of a single `Character` value:
+Extended grapheme clusters enable scalars for enclosing marks (such as `COMBINING ENCLOSING CIRCLE`, or `U+20DD`) to enclose other Unicode scalars as part of a single `Character` value.

 ```swift
 let enclosedEAcute: Character = "\u{E9}\u{20DD}"